 Business owners can find information regarding Ohio taxes, including registration and filing requirements and filing due dates, on Ohio’s Department of Taxation website.

-Step 6: Prepare an LLC operating agreement
+Step 6: Create an LLC Operating Agreement

 Ohio LLCs are not required to file an LLC operating agreement with the state of Ohio.
 However, it’s recommended to have one for multi-member LLCs.